ABOUT MINDFULNESS-BASED COGNITIVE THERAPY (MB-CBT)

-Mindfulness and Buddhist principles have been passed down in Eastern traditions for centuries.
+Mindfulness principles have been passed down in Eastern traditions for centuries.
 Now contemporary research findings in Neuroscience and Psychology are proving empirically that these healing practices are effective in treating psychological problems.
-Mindfulness-Based Cognitive Therapy (MBCT) is a form of Cognitive Behavioral Therapy that integrates mindfulness as a central part of its practice.
+Mindfulness-Based Cognitive Therapy (MB-CBT) is a form of Cognitive Behavioral Therapy (CBT) that integrates mindfulness as a central part of its practice.
 Mindfulness, simply put, is non-judgmental awareness.

 Eckhart Tolle says we are addicted to our thoughts and it’s true.
 Many of us don’t know how to quiet our minds and listen to ourselves.
 We’ve internalized the notion that everything– even emotions– can be fixed and figured out, as though they are some kind of math problem.While we often may recognize there is a tug of war going on between our heads and our hearts, we still so often believe the answer is to try to solve our emotional problems rationally.
 As you may already know, this doesn’t work.
 The head can’t solve the problems of the heart.